AlexandreBonaventure/vue-mq/README.md

 `mq`: (required) String | Array
 `tag`: (required) String, default to `div`

-*Important*: note that you can append a `+` modifier at the end of the string to specify that the conditional rendering happens for all greater breakpoints.
+*Important*: note that you can append a `+` modifier at the end of the `mq` string to specify that the conditional rendering happens for all greater breakpoints.

 ## SSR Support
 v1.0+ now supports SSR.
 You can customize the `defaultBreakpoint` which let you set the breakpoint used by the server-side-rendering